 All silhouettes are ambiguous.
 Our brain tries to reconstruct the third dimension (space) from the flat image in our eyes, adding information which is usually realistic, but not really there.
 And in the case of a silhouette, there are two equally likely interpretations, leading to perceptual rivalry.

-Actually, as some of you commented, and I agree: they are not completely identical in likelihood, because on left rotation the 3D arrangement is such that one looks from below – one looks at the sole of the foot.
+Actually, they are not completely identical in likelihood, because on left rotation the 3D arrangement is such that one looks from below – one looks at the sole of the foot.
 That may explain the statistical preference for rightward motion.

 To unconfound the possible influence of the view angle I have added a fully symmetrical silhouette spinner on the right (with thanks to Andreas Karlsson).
 This movie is initially stopped to reduce visual clutter.
 [2008-10-03]